-D. Integration responsibility: Example solutions: Code: 1.
+D. Iı ntegration responsibility: Example solutions: Code 1.
 The customer is responsible for the integration.
 The supplier must assist as specified in F0-9.

-E. Task support: Example solutions: Code: 2.
+E. T ask support: Example solutions: Code 2.
 For mobile applications E may in some periods be off-line.
 When E connects to S again, data synchronization is needed.
 The customer can configure S to automatically synchronize data at reconnect.

-F+G B. Data import and data recency: Example solutions: Code: 3.
+F+G Data import and data recency: Example solutions: Code 3.
 S can import data from E assuming that they fit into S's existing data tables.
 The customer can configure S to import at S's request or E's request.
 4. S can periodically import data from E. The customer can configure S to do this.
 5. S can optimize the import by asking only for data younger than a certain point in time.
 The customer can configure S to do this.
 6. S can optimize the import by asking for data about a specific patient only.
 H+J .
-Response time at import and export: Example solutions: Code: 7.
+Response time at import and export: Example solutions: Code 7.
 S can scale up to carry a significantly higher load than specified in L1 with the response times specified in L1.
 The customer may use this additional load for data transfers.
 The system can scale up to handle a load times as high as required in L1.
 (The customer expects 2 times.)
 7p.
 When a long transfer is in progress, it may block for shorter transfers so that they have a very long response time.
 The system can handle several concurrent transfers.
+I. Da ata export: Example solutions: Code 8.
+S can export data to E assuming that the data The customer can configure S to this.